wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **Q:**&ensp;How can a speck like me create the vast universe?

-**M:**&ensp;When you are infected with the ‘I am the body’ virus, a whole universe springs into being.
+**M:**&ensp;When you are infected with the “I am the body” virus, a whole universe springs into being.
 But when you have had enough of it, you cherish some fanciful ideas about liberation and pursue totally futile lines of action.
 You concentrate, you meditate, you torture your mind and body, you do all sorts of unnecessary things, but you miss the essential, which is the elimination of the person.

 **Q:**&ensp;In the beginning we may have to pray and meditate for some time before we are ready for self-enquiry.